 - Tooth sensitivity – we have found it to be a successful treatment for patients who suffer from ensitivity, resulting in fewer issues with cold and hot sensations after treatment.

 - Gum disease – ozone therapy’s ability to ward off bacteria has proven to be highly beneficial.

-- Root canal treatment – we use ozone therapy to sterilise the canal to reduce the risk of infection and the need for further treatment or extraction.
+- Root canal treatment – we use ozone therapy to sterilise the canal to reduce the risk of infection and the need for further treatment.

 Can ozone dental therapy actually repair cavities?

 Ozone dental therapy has been very successful in treating minor to medium levels of tooth decay.
 However, if you are experiencing severe tooth decay, the advancement of the decay and bacteria may be too rigorous and a filling may be required.
 It is best to take preventative action with your teeth so your treatments are as easy as possible.

 Ozone therapy is a treatment that has actually been used for decades for the treatment of many diseases and the eradication of bacteria.
 It is completely natural and free from any side effects that can be caused by medications or invasive treatments.
 As it is simply a gas, the therapy is completely safe and can help maintain a healthy mouth.